-- ◆ Objects are instances of a class that have their own properties and methods. - ◆ Classes are generic templates (blueprints) for creating objects. - ◆ Methods contains statements that perform an action. - ◆ Parameters are data passed into a method. - ◆ Properties are attributes/features of objects.
+- ◆Objects are instances of a class that have their own properties and methods. - ◆Classes are generic templates (blueprints) for creating objects - ◆ Methods contains statements that perform an action. - ◆ Properties are attributes/features of objects.

 Object-oriented programming involves defining objects and manipulating their properties and methods to perform useful actions.